-- (b) Maximum axle load please refer to section 3.3.2.2 for further details; and - (c) In the event of extreme high winds (i.e. wind speeds over 160km/h) a speed restriction will be placed on the Medway Viaduct.
+(a) In the event of extreme high winds (e.g wind speeds over 160km/h) a speed restriction will be placed on the Medway Viaduct.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.